chrispanz1/react2ndproject/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## This program uses axios to pull data from an API!
 It also uses the useState and UseEffect hooks!
+I used the rest country api for this project after that I used the react hooks and state to manipulate my data for the user.

 In the project directory, you can run: